testzzu/GPEML/content/_index.md

 <h3 class="sppb-addon-title">Goals and Duties</h3>
 <div class="sppb-addon-content">

-- **Promote GPEML in China**: Promote Genetic Programming and Evolutionary Machine Learning in China (including Mainland China, Hong Kong, Macau, etc.)
+- Promote research and applications of Genetic Programming and Evolutionary Machine Learning as well as collaborations in GPEML in China
-- **Advance research and applications**: Promote and enhance research and applications of GPEML in China
-- **Foster international collaborations**: Promote international collaborations between Chinese GPEML researchers and innovative researchers worldwide
+- Promote international collaborations between Chinese GPEML researchers and international innovative researchers
-- **Develop young researchers**: Develop postgraduate research students and early career researchers to undertake research and applications in GPEML
+- Develop postgraduate research students and early career researchers to undertake research and applications in GPEML
-- **Symposium branding**: Establish and update/review the name of the annual symposium (with the possibility to expand it to a symposium in the future)
-- **Venue and schedule**: Determine the venue and dates of each symposium
+- Determine the venue and dates of each symposium
-- **Programme approval**: Discuss and approve the draft programme proposed by the organizing committee, including invited speakers of the symposium
+- Discuss and approve the draft program proposed by the organizing committee, including invited speakers of the symposium
-- **Format review**: Periodically review the symposium format (e.g., invited-speakers-only, paper submissions, student presentations) to ensure effectiveness and alignment with goals
+- Periodically review the symposium format (e.g., invited-speakers-only, paper submissions, student presentations) to ensure effectiveness and alignment with goals
-- **Special issues**: Facilitate the organisation of special issues derived from the symposium
+- Facilitate the organisation of special issues derived from the symposium
-- **Book publication**: Facilitate the organisation of publishing a book in the *Genetic and Evolutionary Computation* Springer Book Series
+- Facilitate the organisation of publishing a book in the Genetic and Evolutionary Computation Springer Book Series

 </div>
 </div>